VNG-Realisatie/DIWI/README.md

 - Set the path of the application to / by clicking the edit button and changing `/vng` to `/`.
 - Click the play button in the servers view to start the server.

-## Deploy on production

-- Copy `.env.production.example` to `.env`
-- Set a secure password for the database in the .env file
-- Configure keycloak with a new client and enter the parameters in the .env file
-- Call `./deploy.sh`

-## Development

-### Calling the backend from the front end

-To make sure we don't get redirect responses when we do `fetch` requests we need to use the wrapper `diwiFetch` from `src/utils/request.ts`.

 ### HTTP API guidelines

 We use the following query parameters for paginated queries: